bondom/flashtest/README.md

 ### CollectorComponent API

-1. saveToFs?: boolean = false - if set to true, request will be sent to `backend part` and generated code will be saved in file.<br/>
+1. saveToFs?: boolean = `false` - if set to `true`, request will be sent to `backend part` and generated code will be saved in file.<br/>
-If you set `saveToFs` to true and didn't run backend part, code will be output to console.
+If you set `saveToFs` to `true` and didn't run backend part, code will be output to console.
-2. addComments?: boolean = true - if set to true, comments will be added to generated code.
+2. addComments?: boolean = `true` - if set to `true`, comments will be added to generated code.
 These comments just help you to understand code.
+3. testsFolder?: string - path to folder where generated tests will be saved.
+Is ignored if `saveToFs` is `false`.

 ### Backend part API
 You can run backend part with `npm run flashtest-server` - it is needed only if you set `saveToFs` to `true`.